redis/redis-specifications/protocol/RESP3.md

 case and an integer in the other case, if the programming language in which the client is implemented has a clear distinction between the two types.

-In addition the double reply may return positive or negative infinity, and NaN as the following three stings:
+In addition the double reply may return positive or negative infinity, and positive or negative NaN as the following four stings:

     ",inf\r\n"
     ",-inf\r\n"
     ",nan\r\n"
+    ",-nan\r\n"

 So client implementations should be able to handle this correctly.